jtclarkjr/discord-anime-bot/README.md

 - `/anime help` - Show all available anime commands, subcommands, and arguments
 - `/anime search <query>` - Search for anime by name or AniList ID
 - `/anime next <id>` - Get next episode information for an anime by AniList ID
-- `/anime notify add <id>` - Set up notification for when the next episode airs
+- `/anime notify` - List your active episode notifications (default)
-- `/anime notify list` - List your active episode notifications
+- `/anime notify action:add id:<id>` - Set up notification for when the next episode airs
-- `/anime notify cancel <id>` - Cancel notification for an anime
+- `/anime notify action:cancel id:<id>` - Cancel notification for an anime
-- `/anime watchlist add <id>` - Add an anime to your personal watchlist
+- `/anime watchlist` - Show your personal anime watchlist (default, only visible to you)
-- `/anime watchlist list` - Show your personal anime watchlist (only visible to you)
+- `/anime watchlist action:add id:<id>` - Add an anime to your personal watchlist
-- `/anime watchlist remove <id>` - Remove an anime from your personal watchlist
+- `/anime watchlist action:remove id:<id>` - Remove an anime from your personal watchlist
 - `/anime release [page] [perpage]` - Show currently releasing anime with pagination
 - `/anime season <season> [year]` - Get all anime from a specific season and year
 - `/anime find <prompt>` - Find anime using AI based on description (powered by GPT-5) _(requires OpenAI/ Claude API key)_